Bud Jamison: Death

-There are conflicting reports as to Jamison's cause of death.
+There are conflicting reports regarding Jamison's cause of death.
 He died on September 30, 1944, at age 50, one day after completing work on the film Nob Hill.
 Some sources indicate that Jamison developed a blood infection or kidney cancer and because he was a devout Christian Scientist, refused blood transfusions that resulted in his death.
 However, several surviving family members have stated that Jamison had been suffering from phlebitis in his leg during the final week of filming Nob Hill and refused to seek medical help due to his "the show must go on" mentality (v. his religion).
 Jamison's family was told that the phlebitis caused a blood clot which traveled to his lung and caused his death.

 Jamison's death certificate lists mesenteric thrombosis as the official cause of death, with carcinoma of the right kidney also noted as a condition.
 Jamison was also a Type 2 diabetic in his later years.
 He is buried in Inglewood Park Cemetery in Inglewood, California.